fn-cafeina/recipes/README.md

 # Recipes

 ## Description
-Simple website about food recipes, made with HTML and CSS as a basic practice of these 2 technologies.
+Simple website about food recipes, made with HTML and CSS as a basic practice of these 2 technologies, This project belongs to the foundations section of [The Odin Project](https://www.theodinproject.com) course.

 ## Demo
 <p align="center">